 - Please see guidance relating to skips and trailers.

-We require full payment before we can process the application.
+We require full payment upon submission of the application form.
 Our 10 working days’ notice commences upon receipt of both payment and application form.
-Any applications submitted without the correct payment will be left unprocessed until the fee has been received.
+Any applications processed without the correct payment will be contacted so that the payment can be taken.

 Amendments, cancellations and refunds

 If an application or licence needs amending, for example, if the dimensions or dates have changed, you will need to notify us on 01392 382900 or email@example.com.
 We can only accept amendments from the contractor who has applied for the licence.

 If you need to cancel a licence, please contact us on 01392 382900 or firstname.lastname@example.org, quoting the licence number and/or the location of the work.
 Please note that you will only be refunded your licence fee if you cancel the application within 1 working hour of submission.
 After this period, you will be charged the full fee.
 We can only accept cancellations from the contractor who has applied for the licence.

 If you require any more information about skips on the highway, please contact email@example.com.